SIMEXP/fmriprep-denoise-benchmark/content/docs/timeseires_metrics.md

                             SLURM account for job submission (default: rrg-pbellec)
     ```

-    We created two separate scripts for descrete and probability atlas due to different memory requrement.
+    We created two separate scripts for discrete and probability atlas due to different memory requirement.
     You will find the output under:
     ```
     /scratch/${USER}/fmriprep-denoise-benchmark/giga_timeseries/{DATASET_NAME}/{FMRIPREP_VERSION}/{UNIXTIME}/.slurm